Cavani signs one-year contract extension with Manchester United | Goal.com

 Edinson Cavani has agreed a one-year extension to keep him at Manchester United until June 2022.

-The 34-year-old has been in impressive form in recent weeks scoring eight and assisting three in his last seven games so it is no surprise Ole Gunnar Solskjaer has been desperate to keep him.
+The 34-year-old has been in impressive form in recent weeks, scoring eight and assisting three in his last seven games, so it is no surprise manager Ole Gunnar Solskjaer has been desperate to keep him.

-The news he has agreed to stay is a boost to Solskjaer who sees the Uruguayan as a mentor to others in the squad as well as being an asset for his goal contributions.

 What has Cavani said?

 “They give me extra motivation every day and I know that together we can achieve special things.
-From the very first moment that I arrived I felt the confidence of the manager, as a plyer this belief gives you the prefect opportunity to play your best football and I want to thank him for that.
+From the very first moment that I arrived I felt the confidence of the manager.
+As a player, this belief gives you the prefect opportunity to play your best football and I want to thank him for that.

 “I have been touched with how much the supporters have wanted me to stay and I will give everything to bring them happiness and joy with my performances on the field.